 - Please note that as of Monday, June 29th groups of up to 40 people (max) can attend burials or cremations.
 There will be a designated area at the graveside to accommodate attendees.
 Please note that social distancing measures will need to be adhered to in these areas, therefore large groups are not permitted at this time.

 - Where funeral arrangements are being made directly by a family, the family should designate a single point of contact.
 Where the deceased died of COVID-19, we ask that where possible, this person should not have been in close contact with the deceased.

-- We will implement the HSE requirement that where the deceased has died of COVID-19 the coffin must remain closed in cemeteries and cremations.
+- We will implement the HSE requirement in the case where the deceased has died of COVID-19, the coffin must remain closed in cemeteries and cremations.
 This is a mandatory requirement and no viewing of the body may take place at any Glasnevin Trust location, for public health reasons.

 - Hand sanitisers (subject to stock levels) will be available in all areas used by the public and our staff.

 - We are increasing our cleaning protocols in our crematoriums, reception areas, café, toilet facilities, and staff areas, including disinfection of door handles and counters at frequent intervals.